oraichain/cw-simulate/README.md

 - You can now run `execute` and `query` messages against the instance, and they should work as expected.

 3. As needed:
-   - Mint, burn, set native balances for addresses
+   - Mint, burn, set native balances for addresses.
    - Create IBC channels and invoke IBC receive messages.
+   - Fork contract states at a given height, called A, and apply cosmwasm txs from height A to height B for testing and debugging.

 ## Examples